frnsys/bane/readme.md

 This is a fork/customization of [tbranyen](https://github.com/tbranyen)'s brilliant [Backbone Boilerplate](https://github.com/tbranyen/backbone-boilerplate).
-All credit goes to him and the [contributors](https://github.com/tbranyen/backbone-boilerplate/contributors) to that project.
+All credit for Backbone Boilerplate goes to him and the [contributors](https://github.com/tbranyen/backbone-boilerplate/contributors) to that project.

 ![Bane](http://supermedes.com/assets/bane.jpg)